fcortesbio/amazon-java/01 - Introduction to Software Development/Module 1 - Getting Started with Java.md

 The language uses Object-Oriented Programming (OOP), which organizes code using "classes" (blueprints) and "objects" (specific instances of classes).

-Java's widespread popularitie is due to several key features:
+Java's widespread popularity is due to several key features:

 - **Robustness**: It excels at handling errors and managing memory, which prevents crashes and creates reliable, secure software.